Stee-T/NARMAX/Examples/8_Derivative_ODE_Discovery/README.md

-# TODO:

 # Example 8: ODE Discovery via Derivative‑Augmented Regressors
 This example / tutorial illustrates:
-- Using `SmoothDeriver` to augment measurement data with **time‑scaled** smoothed derivatives
+- Using the `SmoothDeriver` to augment measurement data with **time‑scaled** smoothed derivatives
 - Using `DiffedGaussianMollifier` to build differentiated Gaussian FIR kernels
 - Creating a custom validation function for the arborescence (with edge trimming)
-- Running the `NARMAX.Arborescence` to discover the structure **and** exact physical coefficients of an ODE from position measurements alone
+- Running the `NARMAX.Arborescence` to discover the structure **and** exact physical coefficients of an ODE (ordinary differential equation) from position measurements alone
 - Validating the discovered model by forward simulation

 <br/>

-The core idea: An ODE relates a system's position, velocity, and acceleration.
-If we can estimate velocities and accelerations from position measurements via smoothed derivatives, the arborescence can discover which regressors (positions, velocities, input) are needed to explain each acceleration — and with what coefficients.
-The `SmoothDeriver` CTor provides the derivative estimations, now with **built‑in time‑scaling** to obtain physical units (m/s, m/s², …).
+**Idea:** An ODE relates a system's position, velocity, and acceleration.
+If we can estimate velocities and accelerations from position measurements via smoothed derivatives, the library can discover which regressors (positions, velocities, input) are needed to explain each acceleration and its coefficients.
+The `SmoothDeriver` CTor generated numeric derivative estimations, with **built‑in time‑scaling** to obtain physical units (m/s, m/s², …).

-**Key insight:** The original `SmoothDeriver` computed derivatives with respect to a dimensionless filter axis `X`, not time.
-The new `dt` parameter automatically scales each derivative order by `(1 / (dt·(FilterOrder−1)))^order`, converting them to correct physical time derivatives.
 Together with **edge trimming** (removing the filter's start‑up transient) this allows the arborescence to directly recover the true physical parameters.

 ---